 Located just 95 km (59 mi) south of Izmir, Kusadasi benefits from all the amenities that a big city like Izmir has to offer: shopping malls, cultural centres and an important international airport.

 Its location on the Aegean Coast assures a mild climate all year round as well as a dynamic tourism-based economy.

-There are many reasons why you will love living in Kusadasi, but there are also things you might not like about this location.
+You will love living in Kusadasi for many reasons, but there are also things you might not like about this location.